 Despite an absence of scientific evidence supporting the alleged healing properties, many people in China and Vietnam believe pangolin products also “cure” rheumatism, skin disorders and wound infections.

-Earlier this year, WildAid hosted a conference in Hong Kong, where traditional medicine experts informed the world that there are plenty of alternatives to pangolin scales.
+Earlier this year, WildAid hosted a conference in Hong Kong SAR, where traditional medicine experts informed the world that there are plenty of alternatives to pangolin scales.
 The conference also highlighted the impracticality of trying to breed pangolins commercially, a controversial idea proposed as a way to maintain a supply of scales needed for use in Traditional Chinese Medicine practice.

 The demand for scales is having devastating impacts on wild pangolin populations, which have fallen by 94 percent since the 1960s.
 Once abundant in China, the Chinese Pangolin has now disappeared from most of its habitat.